H3D-AstroA1/azure-cross-tenant-log-collection-guide/azure-cross-tenant-log-collection-execution.md

                             SubscriptionId = $subId
                             AssignmentId = $assignmentResult.AssignmentId
                             PrincipalId = $assignmentResult.PrincipalId
+                            TenantId = $assignmentResult.TenantId
+                            RoleAssigned = $false
                         }

-                        # Grant the managed identity the required permissions
+                        # Attempt to grant the managed identity the required permissions
+                        # This may fail in cross-tenant scenarios without User Access Administrator
                         if ($assignmentResult.PrincipalId) {
-                            Write-Host "    Granting permissions to managed identity..."
+                            Write-Host "    Attempting to grant permissions to managed identity..."
                             Write-Host "    Waiting 20 seconds for identity to propagate in Azure AD..."
                             Start-Sleep -Seconds 20

                             # Retry logic for role assignment (identity propagation can take time)
-                            $maxRetries = 5
+                            $maxRetries = 3
                             $retryCount = 0
                             $roleAssigned = $false
+                            $roleAssignmentFailed = $false
+                            $roleAssignmentError = ""

-                            while (-not $roleAssigned -and $retryCount -lt $maxRetries) {
+                            while (-not $roleAssigned -and -not $roleAssignmentFailed -and $retryCount -lt $maxRetries) {
                                 try {
                                     New-AzRoleAssignment `
                                         -ObjectId $assignmentResult.PrincipalId `